-Note: If a student has been assigned a test without their proper accommodation, every unit must be marked complete and the entire test must be voided.
-Contact your district test coordinator for information about marking a test complete or voiding a test.
+Note: If a student has been assigned a test without their proper accommodation, every section must be marked complete and the entire test must be voided.
+Contact your District Test Coordinator for information about marking a test complete or voiding a test.

-Refer to the PearsonAccess^{next} Online User Guide at
+Refer to the PearsonAccess^{next} Online Support at